pwinckles/jdbc-gen/README.md

 In the future, support may be added for the following features:

-1. Rework sorting
+1. Enums as a field type
 2. Joins
-3. Enums as a field type
-4. `SELECT` query paging
+3. `SELECT` query paging
-5. Inheritance?
+4. Inheritance?